These instructions assume that an IT administrator has already completed the initial setup steps: see Planning & Budgeting Setup.

 Different planning scenarios can support the submission of planning data at different levels of detail, and the level of detail required needs to be considered before submitting data or passing planning reports to contributors.

-Whilst users will certainly want to submit planning data against the chart of accounts, whether they would want to break those numbers up and provide them by department, division, cost center, organisational unit etc... can be varied depending on the needs of the organisation and the planning process.
+Whilst users will certainly want to submit planning data against the chart of accounts, whether they would want to break those numbers up and provide them by department, division, cost center, organisational unit etc. can be varied depending on the needs of the organisation and the planning process.

-So if the desire is to have a planning scerario where consolidated numbers are collected that cover the entire business, the Designer would amend the template and remove all down axis dimensions, except the account dimension - and save that as a report for use during planning.
+So if the desire is to have a planning scenario where consolidated numbers are collected that cover the entire business, the Designer would amend the template and remove all down axis dimensions, except the account dimension - and save that as a report for use during planning.

-However, if the process requires for example, departmental heads to provide numbers for their own departments, then the template would be amended to include both Department and the Accounts dimensions - and that report design saved for use by planning contributors.
+However, if the process requires departmental heads to provide numbers for their own departments, for example, then the template would be amended to include both Department and the Accounts dimensions - and that report design saved for use by planning contributors.

 As well as being possible to enter planning numbers against the individual accounts nominals in a trial balance format, it is also possible to enter them against a chart of accounts structure.